 Context of Use: Prior to a user being able to select a shared print queue to which to send a print job, an administrator is required to use an administrative tool to create and share a print queue on a print server.
 In Windows, this tool is the Print Management console.
 This shared print queue corresponds to a printer.
-In addition to creating the print queue, attributes and components of the print queue are defined, such as the port, to which the printer is connected, and the printer driver and print processor components that convert the print job data to drawing commands that the printer uses.
-After an administrator provisions the print queue with the necessary information, a user by using a print client, can send a print job to the printer via an application or the operating system.
+In addition to creating the print queue, attributes and components of the print queue are defined, such as the port, to which the printer is connected, and the printer driver and print processor components that convert the print queue with the necessary information, a user by using a print client, can send a print job to the printer via an application or the operating system.